 The original recipe is a Weight Watchers 0 points recipe.
 I’ve changed it up a little to fit my family’s tastes by adding V8 to the recipe.
 I really like the extra flavor and color the V8 adds to the broth.
 (Just FYI, the old points system lists V8 as 0 points.
 I’m seeing mixed messages about how it would score in the points plus system.
 So if you’re following a strict Weight Watchers plan, be sure to adjust the ingredients for your needs.)

-If you’re looking for a heartier soup, add a can of kidney beans or cooked chicken breasts—both zero point foods.
+If you’re looking for a heartier soup, add a can of kidney beans (pressure cooker baked beans recipe here) or cooked chicken breasts—both zero point foods.
 Normally I keep diced grilled chicken on hand in my freezer, but we were out.
 So I just cooked up some frozen chicken breasts seasoned with garlic and basil!
 Then I reused the chicken broth I used for cooking the chicken when I cooked this low-fat vegetable soup.

 (While the recipe calls for vegetable broth, I just use whatever I have on hand.)